smaurice101/readthedocs/docs/source/howtouse.rst

 .. figure:: ts2.png

-If you scroll down you will see the **TML DAGs** you will use to build your TML Solutions:
+If you scroll down you will see the **TML DAGs** - as defined here: :ref:`Apache Airflow DAGs`.
+These are the DAGs you will use to build your TML Solutions:

 .. figure:: ts3.png